-Accountability State Court, Special Revenue Fund - the number of participants projected to participate in the programs of this fund are expected to increase in FY 2022.
-Revenue from grant programs, fees collected, and fines collected estimated to exceed fund expenditures by \$72K in FY 2022.
-Fund balance projected to increase 23.8%.
+Accountability State Court, Special Revenue Fund - the number of participants projected to participate in the programs of this fund are expected to remain the same in FY 2023.
+Revenue from grant programs projected to decrease as grantor reduces award amounts.
+It is expected by the grantor for the county to eventually assume full responsibility of funding all the programs.
+Since revenue is decreasing and program expenditures are projected to be the same, fund balance is expected to decrease approximately 28.6%.